AdobeDocs/pass.en/help/authentication/tve-dashboard-overview.md

 The [[!DNL Adobe] Pass TVE Dashboard](https://console.auth.adobe.com/) is a primary tool for Adobe Pass Authentication customers (Programmers) to manage their configurations and data.
 This self-service dashboard is designed to enable a range of functionalities as follows:

-* **Integration management**: Add new integrations between the associated channels and Multichannel Video Programming Distributor (MVPD) in the Adobe Pass ecosystem.
+* **Integration management**: Add new integrations between the associated channels and Multichannel Video Programming Distributors (MVPDs) in the Adobe Pass Authentication ecosystem.

 * **Property configuration**: Configure multiple properties for each integration to implement granular business rules customized to specific platform needs.

-* **Report generation**: Access and export detailed reports on configuration setups across MVPDs, including various platform categories like desktop, mobile, TV connected devices, and platforms such as iOS, Android, tvOS, Roku, and FireTV.
-These reports provide insights into Single Sign-On (SSO) support and duration for subscriber sessions at MVPD and platform levels.
+* **Report generation**: Access and export detailed reports on configuration setups across MVPDs, including various platform categories like *Desktop, Mobile, TV Connected Devices*, and platforms such as *iOS, Android, tvOS, Roku, and FireTV*.
+These reports provide insights into Single Sign-On (SSO) support and duration for subscriber authentication or authorization sessions at MVPD and platform levels.

 * **Traffic visualization**: Visualize high-level authentication and authorization traffic data for the properties of a programmer.

-Adobe Pass Authentication provides the following tools and features in **TVE Dashboard**:
+Adobe Pass Authentication provides the following sections in **TVE Dashboard**:

 * [Environments](/help/authentication/tve-dashboard-environments.md)
 * Dashboard